servo/servo-warc-tests/README.md

 Once the site has finished loading, exit Servo and the `wayback` server.

-To test your archive, run the `wayback` server in playback mode:
+To test your archive, follow the instructions for playing an archive.
+In one window:
 ```
 wayback --proxy Example
 ```

-Again, run servo with this http proxy, now when you navigtate to the web site it should take you to the recorded version.
+and in another:
 ```
 proxychains ${SERVO_DIRECTORY}/mach run -r --certificate-path proxy-certs/pywb-ca.pem https://www.example.com/
 ```